VanMyers/data-science/challenges/c05-antibiotics-assignment.md

 > pneumoniae*?

-*Observations* - What is your response to the question above? - *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae* because it responds similarly to *Streptococcus hemolyticus* and *Streptococcus viridans* when exposed to the antibiotics *Neomycin*, *Penicillin*, and *Streptomycin*. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Visual 4 - Why? - Visual 4 singles out the *Streptococcus* genus and shows the similar MIC values for each antibiotic.
+*Observations* - What is your response to the question above? - *Diplococcus pneumoniae* responds similarly to *Streptococcus hemolyticus* and *Streptococcus viridans* when exposed to the antibiotics *Neomycin*, *Penicillin*, and *Streptomycin*.
+Bacteria with similar `MIC` scores may have similar underlying structures and therefore be most appropriately grouped in the same genus The `MIC` score, and how bacteria interact with antibiotics, is related to the underlying structure of bacteria which determines genus.
+For example, properties like gram positivity, shape, metabalism and chemisrty may be used to define a genus. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Visual 4 - Why? - Visual 4 singles out the *Streptococcus* genus and shows the similar MIC values for each antibiotic.

 # References